The Glider Pilot Regiment was a specialist British unit which was in existence from 1942-1957.

-The Glider Pilot Regiment (5,000 men) was part of the Airborne Force ordered to be formed by Prime Minister Winston Churchill in 1941.
+The Regiment was part of the Airborne Forces ordered to be formed by Prime Minister Winston Churchill in 1941.
 The use of assault gliders by the British was prompted by the German assault on Eben Emael fortress.
-The Regiment was formally inaugurated on 24 February 1942 as part of the Army Air Corps which then comprised the Glider Pilot Regiment, the Parachute Regiment and the Special Air Service.
+The Regiment was formally inaugurated on 24 February 1942 as part of the Army Air Corps, which later also comprised the Parachute Regiment and the Special Air Service.

 Among the glider types developed were:

 The Horsa gliders were capable of carrying 28 fully armed and equipped airborne soldiers, or a Jeep and trailer or gun.
 They greatly enhanced the mobility and force of the otherwise lightly armed airborne troops.
-A larger glider, the Hamilcar, could even carry a seven-ton tank.
-A smaller American glider, the Waco CG-4A, officially called the Hadrian by the British, but “Waco” by the pilots and soldiers, was used in Sicily and in Burma.
+A larger glider, the Hamilcar, could even carry a seven ton tank.
+A smaller American glider, the Waco CG-4A, officially called the Hadrian by the British, but “Waco” by the pilots and soldiers, was used in Sicily and in Burma (but not by the GPR).
 The Waco’s steel frame was better suited to jungle operations than the wooden Horsa.

 The advantage of the glider was that it could deliver an airborne platoon with all its equipment to a precise spot, day or night, to achieve surprise.
-The most spectacular example of this was the capture of the Orne bridges in Normandy on D Day.
+The most spectacular example of this was the capture of the Caen Canal (Pegasus) Bridge and Orne River (Horsa) Bridge on D Day.
 A similar number of men dropped by parachute would be spread over a large area.
 Gliders also carried the heavier equipment of the Parachute Regiment, Royal Artillery and Royal Engineers.
 The most famous actions were:

 - Operation Dragoon (the invasion of southern France)